 - Using a stand mixer or spoon, combine the warm milk (about 110 °F) with yeast, sugar, and two cups of flour.
 Whisk the ingredients together.
 Cover the bowl with a towel and set it aside in a warm place for about 30 minutes.

 - In a separate bowl, whisk the eggs together.
-Add the eggs and melted butter to the dough mixture.
+Add the eggs, salt and melted butter to the dough mixture.
 Whisk in the remaining flour in small portions.
+(Depending on the brand of flour, you may need an extra cup of flour)

 - Knead the dough by hand or with your mixer until it becomes elastic (about 10-15 minutes).